 Buy guttering which is approximately the same size as that which it is replacing.
-Standard size for guttering is 112mm half-round.
-If you live in a particularly wet area of the country, or if your house has a large roof area, you might consider buying slightly larger sized guttering to cope with the increased rainfall.
+The standard size for guttering is 112mm half-round.
+If you live in a particularly wet area of the country, or if your house has a large roof area, you might consider buying slightly larger-sized guttering to cope with the increased rainfall.
 Whichever type of guttering you buy (steel, uPVC, aluminium, etc.,) it can be fitted using the method explained here.

 Step 2 – Fitting Gutter Brackets

 You should start fitting the guttering with the section which attaches to the downpipe (and which has the downpipe outlet), as the position of the downpipe cannot really move too much if it is to remain over the ground-level drain.
 All of the other sections of guttering can be adjusted to accommodate this first section easily.

 Fit the first bracket near the top of the fascia board, no more than 50mm (5cm) below the level of the roof tiles.
 If your guttering uses a short, separate outlet section, rather than having an outlet at the end of a run, position this directly over the ground-level drain using a plumb line.
 Attach this to the fascia over the drain using two brackets or integrated fixing points.